apache/drill/_docs/sql-reference/sql-commands/009-analyze-table.md

 qhistogram":{"category":"numeric-equi-depth","numRowsPerBucket":150,"buckets":[0.0,2.0,4.0,7.0,9.0,12.0,15.199999999999978,17.0,19.0,22.0,24.0]

-In this example, there are 11 buckets.
-Each bucket contains 150 rows, which is an approximation of the number of rows (1500)/number of buckets (11).
-The list of numbers for the “buckets” property indicates boundaries for each bucket.
-Starting from 0, the first number (0.0) denotes the end of the first bucket and the start point of the second bucket.
-The second number (2.0) denotes end point for the second bucket and starting point for the third bucket, and so on.
+In this example, there are 10 buckets.
+Each bucket contains 150 rows, which is calculated as the number of rows (1500)/number of buckets (10).
+The list of numbers for the “buckets” property indicates bucket boundaries, with the first bucket starting at 0.0 and ending at 2.0.
+The end of the first bucket is the start point for the second bucket, such that the second bucket starts at 2.0 and ends at 4.0, and so on for the remainder of the buckets.

 ## Limitations